 Applicant Findings: The major street system is in place due to prior and new development.
-Reed Road located to the west and Battle Creek Road located to the south of the site will provide access into the development.
+Reed Road located to the west, Strong Road to the east, and Battle Creek Road located to the southwest of the site will provide access into the development.
 Both Reed Road and Battle Creek Road are designated as a 'minor arterial' on the Salem Transportation System Plan.
+Strong Road is designated as a 'collector' on the Salem Transportation System Plan.

 The existing and proposed street systems conform to the City's Transportation Plan.
-All street design and improvements will be determined through the subdivision review process, and regulated through the Conditions of Approval.
+All street design and improvements will be determined through the subdivision review process and regulated through the Conditions of Approval.
 The proposed internal streets will be designed to street standards.